William Gibbs (businessman): Career

 In 1806, William was apprenticed as a clerk to his uncle George Gibbs in his business Gibbs, Bright and Gibbs.
 Based in the Port of Bristol, this firm acted as a landside agent for various shipping operators, and had built itself further on the Atlantic slave trade.

 In 1808, after his father's export business in Spain had faded, the family had moved to Dulwich Common in London.
 There Antony founded an import business handling Spanish and Portuguese wine and fruit, and handled the property interests of the Portuguese government within the United Kingdom.
 Backed by Vicary Gibbs, he founded Antony Gibbs & Co.
 After his elder brother Henry had joined the business in 1811 and expanded the firm's interests into merchant banking, William joined the firm in London.
 Renamed Antony Gibbs & Sons, it was founded and run as a family partnership, with the board chaired by Antony and including Henry and William, while the family shareholders included their uncle Vicary.

 Antony Gibbs & Sons

-William's first duty was to return to Cadiz, where he rebuilt the Spanish business.
+William's first duty was to return to Cádiz, where he rebuilt the Spanish business.
 After the death of their father in 1815, he returned to London and ran the business jointly with his brother.
 The two vowed to repay their father and grandfather's debts from their bankruptcies, and had fully done so with all interest by 1840.
 Henry died in 1842.